For many years, stationary PCs have ruled the world of gaming; enthusiasts have long preferred them to laptops.

 This is especially true when you're playing newer games that require the latest updates.

 Remember to clear out all unnecessary data and close all background apps while playing.
 This will increase the speed and performance of your laptop.
 And last but not least, give those settings a fine-tune, both within the game and on your laptop.So here you have six ways of optimizing your laptop gaming experience.
-These are just some some initial tricks; continue to expand your knowledge and stay updated and up to speed.
+These are just some initial tricks; continue to expand your knowledge and stay updated and up to speed.